Army Civil Affairs Specialist (MOS 38B) are responsible for being a non-lethal liaison for local citizens in combat or crisis situations.

 Working in this MOS provides humanitarian and social work skills.

-Using these skills, soldiers can find civilian work in social services, educational services or in positions as caseworkers and civilian liaisons.
+Using these skills, soldiers can find civilian work in social services, educational services, or positions as caseworkers and civilian liaisons.

 Individuals can also find work in emergency management and business continuity.